AsherMorse/writing-arena/docs/1_Iterations/Roger_11-14_am/MATCHMAKING_FIX.md

-# Matchmaking Race Condition Fix
+# Matchmaking Race Condition Fix - FINAL SOLUTION

 ## Problem
 When two human players joined the ranked matchmaking queue simultaneously, they would be forced into separate games instead of matching together.
 This was caused by: